DevertNet/bitcoin-predict-backend/README.md

 Fetch news articles and rate them with the help of chatgpt.
 Provide a api for bitcoin-predict-frontend.

+tl/dr: A little further down I have documented my results with the tool.
+Maybe that's enough for one or the other ;)

+# Idea of this project

+I had my idea for the project before a few years.
+My idea was that you can predict the Bitcoin price with the help of news.
+The thesis was: if there is a lot of positive news, then the price will rise in the next few days.
+If there is more negative news, then it sings.
+Since ChatGPT is a tool that can be used to rate text very well, I have now implemented it.
+Due to other things, I lost sight of that a bit.
+But after a researcher confirmed the whole thing for shares a few days ago, I was fired up again.

 # License

 If you make money with this method.
 It would be great if you gave me some of your profit.
 I have not been able to use the method successfully so far.
 I assume no responsibility for anything.

 # Requirements

-- TheNewsApi Subscription
+- TheNewsApi Subscription (19$ per month)
-- OpenAi Account with billing details
+- OpenAi Account with billing details (around 19$ / 50k news)
 - Simlarweb Account (Free Version)

+The analyses of 3,5 month costs around 40 dollar.

 # Install

-tbd
+1. `composer install`

-1. Update `.env` file
+2. Update `.env` file
-2. Run migrations
+3. `bin/console doctrine:database:create`
+4. `bin/console doctrine:migrations:migrate`
-3. See Usage
+5. See Usage
-4. Install bitcoin-predict-frontend to see results
+6. Install bitcoin-predict-frontend to see results in a graph

+Webserver should use `/public` as doc root.
+But you can use ddev (config included) or maybe `bin/console server:start` to launch that thing for the frontend.

 # Usage

 Fetch news into database.
 News will be fetched per day.
-Every day will be fetched only once if that day is done.
-So you can start this command more than once.
-If you want to refetch all days you can use the option `--reset-cache`.
+Every API Request to the news api will be cached in the database.
+So this command can safly fired multiple times without run in api limitations.
 `./bin/console app:fetch-news`

 Update the csv with domain popularity infos.
-This should be used after `app:fetch-news`:
+This should be used after `app:fetch-news`.
+The command will put all domains from the fetched news in a csv and also fetch the simlarweb Global Rank.
+The simlarweb API will be only called once per domain.
+So you can safly fired multiple times.
 `./bin/console app:update-popularity-csv`

 Then rate the news for a given method: